 The information, including advice (information) in the Department of Energy, Mines, Industry Regulation and Safety's (department) Renting out your property - a landlord's guide (the Guide), is provided by the officers of the department in good faith and derived from sources believed to be accurate and reliable at the time of publishing.
 Changes in circumstances after information is published in the Guide may influence its continued accuracy over time.
 The information provided is of a general nature only and is provided solely on the basis that you are responsible for making your own verification and assessment of it.
-If necessary, you should obtain your own independent advice and legal advice in relation to your own particular circumstances.
+If necessary, you should obtain your own particular circumstances.